felixSchl/neodoc/README.md

 ### Post-Beta Roadmap ####

-> Overview of where docopt is headed, ordered (somewhat) by estimated priority.
+> Overview of where neodoc is headed, ordered (somewhat) by estimated priority.

 * [x] Implement "options-first"
 * [x] Improve scanner speed